zeko-labs/zeko/src/app/zeko/circuits/design/bridge-spec.md

 # Pseudo-code example spec for token bridge smart contract

-TODO: Use fungible token standard contract for L2 tokens.

 The zkApp on L1 acts as a bank for the token in question, emitting a note essentially that allows you to withdraw from a corresponding bank on the L2.